rychowiak/DatingApp/README.md

      - Provides ways to configure our entities so that we can override the conventions optionally.
    * Migrations
      - Gives us an ability to create a DB schema so that when we start our application, we can automatically generate our DB in our database server.

+## Section 2 - Implementation of basic API functionalities
+- Getting to know the basics of using dotnet command line interface